 The Munchkin is the Tabletop RPG player who plays the game to "win" at any cost, even if that isn't the point of the game.
 Perhaps the most ridiculed Player Archetype of all time, this player is rarely interested in the story behind the game.
-Indeed, his characters are little more than extensions of his own personality or whatever personality would give him the most pluses.
+Indeed, his characters are little more than extensions of his own personality or whatever personality would give him the most bonuses.

 He sees fighting monsters and solving puzzles only as a means toward more power, more gold, more stuff, more pluses.
 A Munchkin is not satisfied until he can kill a god with his +25 Dancing Holy Vorpal Sword of Flame.
 On a Critical Failure.
 Of course, the combat mechanics is only the most obvious avenue.
 Munchkins try to hunt for "XP for roleplaying" by being over-the-top dramatic and heaven help you if the game uses Ritual Magic — everything will stop until the word salad cooked up by the Munchkin is resolved.
 Anything that gives more pluses will be used and abused.